 About the Project

 A project to develop a Cyborg (cybernetic organism) has begun.
 In this project, the aim is to enable communication between living nerve tissue and a robot.
 The social and interactive Cyborg serves as a platform for studying neural signaling properties, robotics and hybrid bio-robotic machines.
 The project aims to bring NTNU to the forefront of international research within these areas, while creating a platform for interdisciplinary collaborations and teaching.

 NTNU Cyborg is a project within the NTNU Enabling Technologies research programs NTNU Morphogenetic Engineering under NTNU Biotechnology and NTNU Digital.
-The project is coordinated between the Department of Engineering Cybernetics (ITK), the Department of Computer Science (IDI), the Department of Neuromedicine and Movement Science (INB), and the Department of Cancer Research and Molecular Medicine (IKMM).
+The project is coordinated between the Department of Engineering Cybernetics (ITK), the Department of Computer Science (IDI) and the Department of Neuromedicine and Movement Science (INB).
 Head of NTNU Biotechnology and NTNU Cyborg is Research Director, Professor Stig W. Omholt.
-The project is administrated by project director Jan Onarheim (IET), project administrator Laila Berg (MH) and project coordinator Stefano Nichele (IDI).
+The project is administrated by project director Jan Onarheim (ITK), project administrator Laila Berg (MH) and project coordinator Gunnar Tufte (IDI).
 The project is driven forward by NTNU researchers, PhD students, master students and students in the multi-disciplinary course experts in team.

 Biological neural networks